aspnetzero/documents/docs/en/Road-Map.md

 We are constantly getting feedbacks from our customers to improve ASP.NET Zero.
 Here, **some** of the features will be implemented in the next versions:

+-   Migrate from Xamarin to MAUI
 -   Power Tools enhancements
--   Sending mass notifications/emails to users
 -   User Sync/Link feature
 -   Tenant login page customization
 -   Orderable menu items